typemill/docs/04-for-plugin-developers/02-documentation/02-field-overview.md

 ### url

-This field only accepts full url with a protocol like http, https, ftp or similar.
+This field only accepts a full URL with a protocol like http, https, ftp, or similar.

 ````
 forms: